Who Will Score a Goal in the NHL Today - December 10?

 Who Will Score a Goal in the NHL Today? - December 10

 Who's likely to score in the NHL on Sunday?
-There are eight games on the calendar, and a full list of anytime goal-scorer odds is available here.
+There are eight games on the card, and a full list of anytime goal-scorer odds is offered below.

 Get tickets for any NHL game this season at Ticketmaster!